2025 Mid-Year Report

 During a difficult time in our country and communities, we continue to organize, act and win while creating community across lines of difference.
 The results are in!

-After-School Programs
+New After-School Programs

 Support for Students and Families

-With AIM’s support, Burnt Mills parents, teachers, and staff successfully advocated for funding in the county budget to bring Linkages to Learning to their school.
-Now, a dedicated social worker and therapist will connect families to resources so their students can succeed.
+With AIM’s support, Burnt Mills Elementary School parents, teachers, and staff successfully advocated for funding in the county budget to bring Linkages to Learning to their school.
+Burnt Mills Elementary School has a high percentage of families who need access to resources including English classes, job training, housing and food assistance, and healthcare.
+Linkages to Learning will provide a dedicated therapist and social worker to connect families to these resources so their students can succeed.

 Angie Logan-Pope, Burnt Mills PTA President